-The Trustee is responsible under pensions legislation for preparing, maintaining and from time to time reviewing and if necessary revising a Schedules of Contributions showing the rates of contributions payable towards the Scheme by or on behalf of the Employer and the active members of the Scheme and the dates on or before which such contributions are to be paid.
-The Trustee is also responsible for keeping records in respect of contributions received in respect of any active member of the Scheme and for adopting risk-based processes to monitor whether contributions are made to the Scheme by the Employer in accordance with the Schedules of Contributions.
+The Trustee is responsible under pensions legislation for preparing, maintaining and from time to time reviewing and if necessary, revising a Schedule of Contributions showing the rates of contributions payable towards the Scheme by or on behalf of the Employer and the active members of the Scheme and the dates on or before which such contributions are to be paid.
+The Trustee is also responsible for keeping records in respect of contributions received in respect of any active member of the Scheme and for adopting risk-based processes to monitor whether contributions are made to the Scheme by the Employer in accordance with the Schedule of Contributions.
 Where breaches of the schedule occur, the Trustee is required by the Pensions Acts 1995 and 2004 to consider making reports to The Pensions Regulator and the members.

-Contributions.
-Where breaches of the schedule occur, the Trustee is required by the Pensions Acts 1995 and 2004 to consider making reports to The Pensions Regulator and the members.

 Approval

-The Trustee's Report was approved by the Trustee and signed on its behalf by:
+he Trustee's Report was approved by the Trustee and signed on its behalf by:

-Trustee Director:
+rustee Director:

-Trustee Director:
+rustee Director:

 Date:

-INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEE OF SPIRIT (LEGACY) PENSION SCHEME FOR THE YEAR ENDED 30 JUNE 2022
+INDEPENDENT AUDITOR'S REPORT TO THE TRUSTEE OF SPIRIT (LEGACY) PENSION SCHEME FOR THE YEAR ENDED 30 JUNE 2023